Woongarrah

 Woongarrah features high concentrations of family households, with a higher-than-average median household size

 Family households comprise 87.2% of all households, including 48.0% couples with children, 24.0% couples without children, and 14.4% single parent families.
-Non-family households account for the remaining 12.8%, with lone person households at 10.3% and group households making up 2.3%.
-The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.
+Non-family households account for the remaining 12.8%, with lone person households at 10.3% and group households comprising 2.3%.
+The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households